turgu1/esp32-gateway/examples/gateway-exerciser/README.md

 Here is the list of the configuration items:

 - **Log Level**: Max log level used by the exerciser to report various log information on the USB port.
 The ESP-IDF maximum log level may require to be adjusted according to this item.
 It can be found in menuconfig at the following location: `Component config → Log output → Maximum log verbosity`.
-- **MQTT Topic Suffix**: The topic suffix that will be used by the gateway to generate the topic to be sent to the MQTT broker.
+- **MQTT Topic Name**: The topic name that will be used by the gateway to generate the topic to be sent to the MQTT broker.
 - **Transmission Protocol**: The protocol to be used to transmit packets to the ESP32 Gateway.
 One of **UDP** or **ESP-NOW**.

 For the UDP Protocol: